-The Rinse FM Showcase is a part of Selector Live series and provides an impressive report on the current state of British dance electronic music, produced by experts who know it inside and out.
+The Rinse FM Showcase took place as part of Selector Live series and provided an impressive report on the current state of British dance electronic music, produced by experts who know it inside and out.
 Founded in 1994 as a pirate station, Rinse FM is one of the most influential UK radio stations that plays dance electronics and defines its modern landscape.

-The showcase will star recognized classics of British electronics like the famous DJ and producer Andrew Weatherall, Glasgow-based musician Auntie Flo and grime intellectual Mr. Mitch.
-You'll also be able to hear the St. Petersburg-based shoegaze band Pinkshinyultrablast and a B2B DJ-set by Rinse FM residents – The Menendez Brothers and FBR.
+The showcase starred recognized classics of British electronics like the famous DJ and producer Andrew Weatherall, Glasgow-based musician Auntie Flo and grime intellectual Mr. Mitch.
+Festival attendees were able to hear the St. Petersburg-based shoegaze band Pinkshinyultrablast and a B2B DJ-set by Rinse FM residents – The Menendez Brothers and FBR.

 Our Selector Live programme is dedicated to showcasing the most exciting new British music.
 For several years, Selector Live has introduced contemporary British musicians and DJs to Russian audiences.
 The performers are chosen by the hosts of the Selector radio show, who broadcast their selections from London to an audience of over three million listeners in 40 countries around the world.

 Actress x London Contemporary Orchestra, Matthew Herbert, Ben Khan, King Midas Sound, Dean Blunt and Plaid are just some of the artists who have performed at Selector Live events over the past years.